FuelLabs/fuels-rs/docs/src/codec/encoding.md

 ## Configuring the encoder for contract/script calls

-You can also configure the encoder used to encode the return value of the contract method:
+You can also configure the encoder used to encode the arguments of the contract method:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:contract_encoder_config}}